-The Plan should include a proper description and assessment of the historic environment in Warrington and the contribution it makes to the area (NPPF, Paragraph 169).
+The Local Plan should include a proper description and assessment of the historic environment in the Borough and the contribution it makes to the area (NPPF, Paragraph 169).
 The Plan needs to describe the historical growth of the area and identify its historic environment.
-It should also clearly identify the different places their character and identity and the contribution it makes to all aspects of life in the area.
+It should also clearly identify the different places their character and identity and the contribution it makes to all aspects of life in Warrington.